bluescan/dyndns46/README.md

 ]
 ```

-The default config file is TacitDynDns.cfg -- or you can specify a different one on the command line.
+The default config file is DynDns46.cfg -- or you can specify a different one on the command line.
 Additional command-line options include the ability to force an update as well as override the IP(s) that get sent.

 The various logging verbosity settings are as follows: